robotframework/robotframework/doc/releasenotes/rf-3.2.rst

 Robot Framework 3.2 was released on Monday April 27, 2020.

-.. note:: Robot Framework 3.2 had two severe regressions.
-All users are
-          recommended to upgrade to `Robot Framework 3.2.1 <rf-3.2.1.rst>`_ that was released on Monday May 4, 2020.
+**NOTE:** Robot Framework 3.2 had two severe regressions.
+All users are recommended to upgrade to `Robot Framework 3.2.1 <rf-3.2.1.rst>`_ that was released on Monday May 4, 2020.

 .. _Robot Framework: http://robotframework.org
 .. _Robot Framework Foundation: http://robotframework.org/foundation